-- Associate Professor at the Department of Systems Engineering and Operations Research.
+- Associate Professor - Department of Systems Engineering and Operations Research.

-- Research Director - International C2 Activities at the George Mason University's C4I Center.
+- Associate Director for International Collaboration - George Mason University's C4I&Cyber Center.

 - Institute of Electrical and Electronics Engineers (IEEE Senior Member).